PeppeL-G/course-material/src/lectures/git-synching/README.md

                                         ORIGIN/MASTER BRANCH
 ```

-In this case, the branch `origin/master` contained all the commits the branch `master` contained, so Git simply used the fast-forward merge strategy, but if you would have created your own local commits on the `master` branch, you could here have had a merge conflict that you now would need to resolve manually.
+In this case, the branch `origin/master` contained all the commits the branch `master` contained, so Git simply used the fast-forward merge strategy, but if you would have created your own local commits on the `master` branch, you could here have had a merge conflicts you would now need to resolve manually.

 Very often when you use `git fetch` you want to use `git merge` immediately afterwards.
-Therefore, Git provides another command for executing these two commands called `git pull`.
+Therefore, Git provides another command for executing these two commands in sequence called `git pull`.
 So instead of first running `git fetch origin master` and then `git merge origin/master`, we could simply had run `git pull origin master`.

 ### Uploading commits (pushing)
 When you have created some commits in your own local repository and want to upload these to the remote repository you use the command `git push origin BRANCH_NAME`.
 This is known as *pushing*. `origin` is the name of the remote repository you want to push the commits to.
 This doesn't have to be `origin`, but if you only have one remote repository (which most often is the case), you should use `origin`. `BRANCH_NAME` if the name of the branch whose commits you want to push, for example `master`.

 ::: warning Note
 You can only push your own newly created commits to the remote repository if you have all the commits the remote repository contains.
 If you don't have that, Git will display an error message to you when you try to push.
-If that's the case, then you first need to download the commits from the remote repository you don't have, resolve any merge conflicts you might get, and then you can push to the remote repository.
+If that's the case, then you first need to download the commits from the remote repository you don't have using `git pull origin BRANCH_NAME`, resolve any merge conflicts you might get, and then you can push to the remote repository.
 :::

 ::: tip Example